Keep Up With McLean!

 Researchers at McLean’s Behavioral Genetics Lab are using animal models to study the effects of nicotine on vulnerability to post-traumatic stress disorder (PTSD) in a study funded by the Department of Defense (DoD).
 While the three-year, $600,000 study still has a year left to go, preliminary findings suggest that use of nicotine may be helpful in preventing some of the core signs of PTSD.

-“Nicotine is a huge issue in the Armed Forces,” said William Carlezon, PhD, associate chief of McLean’s Basic Neuroscience Division and lab director, who is heading the study.
+“Nicotine is a huge issue in the Armed Forces,” said William Carlezon, PhD, associate chief of McLean’s Center of Excellence in Basic Neuroscience and lab director, who is heading the study.
 “According to

 discussions I’ve had with people in the military, almost everybody smokes or chews tobacco,” he added.
 “Sometimes it is while preparing for action, and other times it is during downtime.”